A Data Science Approach To Process Data Collected From Vulnerable Populations: A Case Study Of Impact Measurement Among Small-scale Farmers

 • This is even more difficult because data collected directly from so-called vulnerable populations is relatively rare and the methods for processing and interpreting it are lacking.

-• Finally, to claim a positive impact, three criteria must be met: intentionality, additionality and measurability.
+• Finally, to claim a positive social & environmental impact, three criteria must classically be met: intentionality, additionality and measurability.
 While some impact indicators are relatively easy to calculate, such as the number of people who had access to the program and reported not having had access to vocational training in the last five years, others are more complicated to measure or demonstrate.
 For example, monitoring changes in income alone cannot measure the additionality of our efforts: changes in income can come from the training provided or the resources provided in the program, but also from the increase in world prices, the negotiation capacities of farming communities, or the change in the margin taken by intermediaries in the supply chain.
 Thus, indicators that are truly representative of additionality should be included in the data collection: for example, the increase in yield as a result of changes in techniques or the provision of methods to control diseases in the plants and trees harvested, or the increase in income from crop diversifications promoted by the program.

 Unevenly Collected Data Sources